LCA-CI-builds-repair/cloud-init/doc/rtd/reference/datasources/ovf.rst

 OVF
 ***
+non-zero exit code with the error message ``Permission denied``.
+If this should occur, the datasource falls back to using ``vmtoolsd``.

-The OVF datasource provides a datasource for reading data from an `Open Virtualization Format`_ ISO transport.
+Additional information OVF datasource provides a datasource for reading data from an `Open Virtualization Format`_ ISO transport.

 Graceful rpctool fallback